matzieq/sparky/README.md

 - #### Isn't there a music api?

   I haven't figured out how to make a tracker yet.
 I'm still very new to the web audio API, and it's pretty scary.
 That said, it's just Javascript.
 You can play any sound or music file you like using whatever technique or library you want.
-I might extend JBox with the capability to do just that, but I think I'd rather learn how to make a tracker instead.
+I might extend Sparky with the capability to do just that, but I think I'd rather learn how to make a tracker instead.

 - #### Why only six colors?